The Nashville Shakespeare Festival would love to have you join us!

-PRODUCTION INTERNS needed for Winter Shakespeare and Shakespeare in the Park
+PRODUCTION INTERNS needed for Winter Shakespeare and Summer Shakespeare

 Production interns work as assistants or crew on the production.
 Production interns will be placed according to area of interest and availabililty of positions.
 Prior experience preferred but not required.
 Hours determined by duties.

-CONTACT: Send your resume to Robert Marigza at firstname.lastname@example.org or Nashville Shakespeare Festival, 161 Rains Ave., Nashville, TN 37203
+CONTACT: Send your resume to Robert Marigza-Yeo at email@example.com or Nashville Shakespeare Festival, 161 Rains Ave., Nashville, TN 37203